 We'll help you throughout the process to choose, select suitable options and install your new garage door, front, bifold or sliding door to your satisfaction.

 You may have started looking for a new garage door for a number of reasons.
 Whether your garage door is broken and no longer viable to repair, or you simply want to improve the look of your house with a new door, our expert team are here to help and guide you through the whole process from choosing your new garage door, to our expert fitters and engineers installing your new door or sun awning.

 We’ll help you choose the right garage door as well as front door, bifold or sliding door.
-From canopy to retractable to automatic, we offer a wide range of garage doors from proven market leading manufacturers within the garage door industry, including Hormann and SWS.
+From canopy to retractable to automatic, we offer a wide range of garage doors and front doors from proven market leading manufacturers within the garage door industry, including Hormann and SWS.

 Our unrivalled experience and expertise will ensure that you receive an installation of the highest possible standard and one that lasts you for many years to come.
 We can also tailor our installations to suit any requirements and complement your property’s existing style and colour.

-If you’re looking to update your double garage with a single door, then we have the solution.
-We can easily convert your two single garage doors to one, to a size, style and finish that suits you.
+If you’re looking to upgrade your double garage, we can easily convert your two single garage doors to one double garage door, to a size, style and finish that suits you.
 This includes RSJ lintel installation.